• About

 Welcome to the Library

 My Mom told me no matter where I called home, the first thing I should do is to go to the local library and get my library card.
 So for me, libraries are places of knowledge, where information is free and abundant.
-So you may want to buy your own copies of the books suggested below, or maybe take a walk down memory lane and see if your local library has a copy first.
-That way, when you love it so much, you go out and buy the book, and even buy two or three for friends!
+You may want to buy your own copies of the books suggested below, or maybe take a walk down memory lane and see if your local library has a copy first.
+That way, when you love it so much, you go out and buy the book, you may even buy two or three for friends!
 Spread the knowledge.

 Suggested Titles on Navigating Change